joao-conde/advents-of-code/aoc2018/README.md

 ## Why Javascript

-I am an hopeless dreamer that believes one day I might actually write an efficient, pleasant to look at and logic .js script.
+I'm an hopeless dreamer that believes one day I might actually write an efficient, pleasant to look at and logic .js script.

-I also realize it's widespread use....despite hating it.
+I also recognize it's widespread use... despite hating it.